Nonlocal growth of quantum conditional mutual information under decoherence: Comparing Different Teleportation Metrics

 In this section, we discuss and compared different teleportation metrics commonly used in the literature.
 Teleportation in many-body states is often quantified by the concept of measurement-induced entanglement (MIE) \cite{10.22331/q-2023-02-02-910} and localizable entanglement \cite{10.1103/physreva.71.042306}.
 MIE is defined for a pure state \(\ket{\psi}_{ABC}\) where all qubits in B are measured in the computational basis, without loss of generality. for each measurement outcome \(i\) with probability \(p_i\), there is a resulting pure state \(\ket{\psi}_{AC|i}\).
 MIE is defined as:

 Where \(S(A|i)\) is the entanglement entropy of \(\ket{\psi}_{AC|i}\).
 Localizable entanglement is similar to MIE, except one optimizes the measurement basis of each qubit in B to maximize MIE.

 To compare with our CMI definition, We note that \(\delta I = 2 \; MIE\) in the scenario where all qubits in B are measured, but \(\delta I\) is also defined when B is partially measured or subject to a different decoherent channel.
-In addition, MIE is not well-defined when the initial state is mixed.
-Therefore, CMI as a teleportation metric generalizes MIE to the case of arbitrary channels as well as the case of mixed states.
+In addition, MIE is not well-defined when the initial state is mixed. \vthree{Therefore, CMI as a non-local correlation measure generalizes MIE to the case of arbitrary channels as well as the case of mixed states.}